-By Warner Todd Huston

 Here is a handy-dandy list of Quinn’s and the Democrat’s major failures:

-- Illinois has consistently had some of the worst unemployment in the country
+- Illinois has the worst credit rating

 Way to go Illinois, that’s quite an accomplishment.